Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 ### Chest locked states

 There are only 185 chests (1-131 and 203-256).
 In total there can be 256 chests.
-Chests in events are 1-based.
-But chest 1 uses bit1 and not bit0.
-So either this is a bug or chest index 0 is also valid in theory.
+Chests in events are 0-based so 0 is a valid index in a chest event.

 Each bit has the following meaning:
 - 0: Chest is locked